Apply for a rebate

 - Any government owned vehicle not registered with the DMV is still required to operate within California for 30 consecutive months immediately after the vehicle purchase or lease date.

-- Be available for follow-up inspection if requested by the Administrator, ARB, or ARB’s designee for project oversight and accountability.
+- Be available for follow-up inspection if requested by the Administrator, CARB, or CARB’s designee for project oversight and accountability.

-- ARB reserves the right to request participation from rebate recipients in ongoing research efforts that support the CVRP and AQIP goals as well as ARB Research Division efforts.
+- CARB reserves the right to request participation from rebate recipients in ongoing research efforts that support the CVRP and AQIP goals as well as CARB Research Division efforts.

 Detailed information about these Terms and Conditions and the processes associated with them can be found in the CVRP Implementation Manual.
 If you have questions about the CVRP Terms and Conditions, contact the Administrator (866-984-2532 or email@example.com).